jbirbal-skydom/monolith-docs/docs/get_started/get_started.md

 Hey there!
 Before we dive in, let me save you some time and explain how these docs work.
 Because let's face it - nobody wants to read documentation longer than they have to.

+But i want to give thanks to our [sponsors](/resources/sponsorship.md) too.

 ### 🎯 How These Docs Are Organized

 I've organized everything based on how people actually use docs (you know, in real life).
 Here's the deal: